 Product Specification Register

-The Product Specification Register contains a list of product specifications developed and maintained by a recognised organisation.
+The Product Specification Register contains a list of product specifications developed and maintained by a recognised organisation in this case IALA.
 This register is based on the principle of organisational responsibility, i.e. a domain is assigned to a specific recognised organisation.
 In the case of IALA, the scope of IALA is so large that it is advisable to subdivide one organisational domain into several fields that reflect the IALA’s different areas of competence.
 For example, amongst others, there will be an IALA AtoN field and an IALA VTS field.

 An important part of most product specifications is a feature catalogue, which is normally produced as a result of modelling the product.
 It uses item types, such as feature classes and attributes, from the Feature Concept Dictionary Register, and documents the binding between them.
-In addition, constraints, units of measurement and format description of attributes can be specified.
+In addition, constraints, units of measurement and format description of attributes, can be specified.

 The numbering scheme for the IALA Registry, S-200-299, has been agreed with IHO, which is the body to which IALA product Specifications are submitted for final approval, as shown in Figure 3.